snowformatics/macrobot/paper/paper.md

 # Conclusions

 # Installation
-Macrobot software can simply be installed via pip (pip install macrobot).
-It requires Python 3, numpy [@doi:10.1109/MCSE.2011.37], scikit-image [@scikit-image], opencv-python [@opencv_library], pytest and jinja2.
+Macrobot software can simply be installed with Ananconda and pip (pip install macrobot).
+It requires Python 3.7 or higher, numpy [@doi:10.1109/MCSE.2011.37], scikit-image [@scikit-image], opencv-python [@opencv_library], pytest and jinja2.

 # Links